crclark/graph-anns/README.md

 | Enable deletion by external id  | no  | no  | no -- deletion is a big job  | deletion is already complex, this probably won't make it slower  |
 | Fast NN lookups by id  | no  | no  | no  | I guess it could be a bottleneck if you want to do a huge number of these, but that seems like an unlikely scenario  |

+#### Experiment: remove external_to_internal_ids entirely
+RESULT: saved 110MiB on the serial 5M benchmark, or roughly 10% of memory.

+... in the dumbest way possible.
+Just throw errors if ext_to_int is called.
+Our benchmark currently doesn't call delete, so this will just work.

+PROBLEM: some logic in exhaustive knn graph is highly dependent on returning the internal id early if an external id already exists in our mapping.
+I believe if we fix exhaustive_knn_graph, we can remove that early return and continue this test.
+I was able to fix it by doing the mapping inside exhaustive_knn_graph instead, which is a bit hacky.

+microbenches: slight perf regression on exhaustive_knn_graph (weird, but not important), no measurable diff on insertion (expected, only a couple hashmap ops). insert_one/1000 regressed, but I think it was noise or something.
+Makes no sense otherwise (or I created a perf bug while quickly commenting-out this code).

+The real test: can we get more than 300M nodes inserted before performance tanks?
+TODO: at 11.5M inserted (2 minutes into the run), insertions/sec hovering around 80 to 90k... is that worse than before?
+Check.
+Note that page cache was cold on this run; it is the first since rebooting.

+Performance tanks at ~380M inserted.
+RES=115G, 42G in page cache.
+Making progress, I guess...
+Total usage still doesn't add up to me.
+I am still expecting the core data structure to be 63GB.
+I am also not expecting memory usage to grow as we run anymore -- we use only structures with pre-sized capacities.
+This could be an artifact of Linux's memory system, however.
+Even with the serial test at 5M items, our VIRT jumps to 120G... why?

+Core data: 63GB *if* SoA is working correctly
+backpointers: 0.5GB if its output is to be believed
+internal_to_external_ids: 8GB
+total: ~71GB.
+Where does the rest of the memory go?
+Hypothesis: tinyset is buggy and using much more memory than expected.
+Try replacing with vec of vecs as a test?
+Other hypothesis: Vec is misbehaving even when I set its capacity?
+Maybe do some simple tests by creating artificial vecs and verifying memory usage?

+Serial results: 693s runtime, 1.5G resident.
+Our estimate was 315MiB for the core structure, 40MiB for the internal_to_external_ids, plus a true measurement of 500MiB for the backpointers.
+So that should be around 0.8GiB... we are off by almost exactly a factor of 2.
+Could this be an autoresizing vec doubling in size on us?

+Graph size: SpaceReport { mapping_int_ext_len: 5000001, mapping_int_ext_capacity: 10000000, mapping_ext_int_len: 0, mapping_ext_int_capacity: 0, mapping_deleted_len: 0, mapping_deleted_capacity: 0, edges_vec_len: 35000000, edges_vec_capacity: 35000000, backpointers_len: 5000000, backpointers_capacity: 5000000, backpointers_sets_sum_len: 35000000, backpointers_sets_sum_capacity: 118060167, backpointers_sets_mem_used: 495445704 }

+Look!
+The internal_to_external_ids had an off-by-one in the push loop and doubled in size.
+Did I add that because a test was failing?
+Fixing that doesn't change the usage, presumably because we only push one extra and linux is clever.

+Graph size: SpaceReport { mapping_int_ext_len: 5000000, mapping_int_ext_capacity: 5000000, mapping_ext_int_len: 0, mapping_ext_int_capacity: 0, mapping_deleted_len: 0, mapping_deleted_capacity: 0, edges_vec_len: 35000000, edges_vec_capacity: 35000000, backpointers_len: 5000000, backpointers_capacity: 5000000, backpointers_sets_sum_len: 35000000, backpointers_sets_sum_capacity: 118058769, backpointers_sets_mem_used: 495435836 }

+Wrote a little program to populate all the primary structures and estimate size and compare to RES.

+For 5M items and 7 out_degree:

+struct of arrays should be 315000000
+The internal_to_external_ids mapping should take 40000000
+backpointers expected size: 240625240 total expected size: 595625240

+ie 600MiB.
+RES is actually 690MiB.
+Not too different. main_serial actually uses 1.5GiB.

+So there is some structure I haven't accounted for that is using significant memory.
+What could it be?

+In heap_gui, use bottom-up view to track allocations.
+We care about "leaked" memory -- memory that wasn't cleaned up when we hit ctrl-c. unleaked mem is temporary structures created during queries, etc.
+We can see exactly 315MiB coming from creating empty graph -- perfect 18MiB from tinysets (ctrl-c early, expected)
+40MiB allocating backpointers vec
+40MiB allocating external_internal_id mapping

+so that adds up pretty well -- something else is happening as the program runs longer maybe.
+Let's try running the profiler longer.

+It's looking more and more like tinyset has a memory leak or is otherwise using more memory than expected.
+If I ctrl-c while doing a heap profile, its "leaked" memory usage is higher than what it returns from mem_used() by a significant amount.

+If we look at the flamegraph in heap_gui and switch to "memory peak" at the top, things get interesting.
+We see peak memory usage at 757MiB (150MiB more than what we calculated), and it is attributed to two things: creating an empty graph (expected) and inserting into backpointers when inserting new items.
+The empty graph is 395MiB -- 40MiB more than expected.
+We allocate a non-zeroed vector that is 40MiB in size and that is NOT the internal-to-external mapping.
+Oh, it's the backpointers.
+The backpointers is 362MiB -- 120MiB more than expected.

+Moral of the story: backpointers are taking up a lot more space than we estimated.

+While we are here, let's also determine how much space the external_to_internal_ids mapping is taking up, since that's why we were in this branch in the first place.

+### Remove backpointers

+Do we really need backpointers?
+They give us more neighbors when searching but otherwise don't seem to be used for anything.
+Double-check.
+The reason to be interested in backpointers is because they may be using more memory than expected, but I am still not sure.

+Also used during RRNP, but we could just use out-neighbors, right?

+Intuitively, the things pointing to me should be things I am pointing to or that my neighbors are pointing to, so hopefully the union of in and out neighbors is almost the same set as out neighbors alone, so discarding in-neighbors won't affect performance of RRNP or search much.

+### FP16 stored distances

+recompute distance on the fly if two distances are exactly equal or one or the other is fp16::max or fp16::min.

+### No stored distances
+Honestly don't know if we use them for anything important.

+### Try jemalloc

+Even heaptrack doesn't show all of the memory usage I am expecting to see based on RES.
+Could malloc overhead be the culprit?
+Let's try a different allocator.

+### Temporary data structures during search becoming large

+Yet another possibility is that temporary structures allocated during searches are large, and so our steady-state memory consumption while inserting looks higher than expected because we aren't accounting for those structures.
+On the other hand, when we pause after inserting everything, the RES number doesn't drop...